PT-Bio/PT-Bio/README.md

 -JJBA and DSMP fandoms* (I have nothing against JoJo fans, I just don't want to interact with the fandom.
 I do have a lot against the DSMP fandom though, and would prefer to just stay away from that fandom, apologies.)

+I can and will hide you if you wont leave me alone when I've asked you to.
+I don't mean to sound harsh, and I'll tell you beforehand if I do.

 *JJBA standing for JoJo's Bizarre Adventure and DSMP standing for Dream SMP, for the uninitiated.